MarcNeveu/IcyDwarf/README.md

 # Doing science with the code

-If you communicate or publish scientific results using this code, please acknowledge one of the following references.
+If you communicate or publish scientific results using this code, please acknowledge one of the references listed below from newest to oldest.
 Each describes the development of one piece of the code.
 Thanks!

 Neveu M., Rhoden A. (2019)  Evolution of Saturn’s mid-sized moons. https://doi.org/10.1038/s41550-019-0726-y.
 (Fully coupled thermal-orbital evolution with moon-primary, moon-ring, and simplified moon-moon interactions, ability to simulate several objects simultaneously)